LoboArkano/Weather-App/README.md

 ### Usage

-Click on the search input, enter a city and click the search button;
+Click on the search input, enter a city, and click the search button.
+You can switch the temperature unit between Celsius and Fahrenheit with the toggle button.

 ## Author